Symptom

 - If there is no custom code that might cause high processing time, then check if the Message

-Processor(s) is experiencing high CPU or memory usage:
+Processors are experiencing high CPU or memory usage:

 - If any Message Processor is experiencing high CPU usage, then generate three